Sex as Sacrament, or Siren Song?

 The Cayce material makes clear that there are two fundamental ways to employ our sexual energy.
 One is to use it instinctually and impulsively, as animals do.
 The biological result is procreation, planned or unplanned.
 To achieve this result we simply yield to the neurochemical commands of the reward circuit in the brain’s limbic system.
 As Cayce says, we let sex control us.

-Unfortunately, in the process, we "loose beasts," or, in modern terms, we set off neurochemical cycles of highs and lows.
+Unfortunately, in the process, we "loose beasts," or, in modern terms, we set off neurochemical cycles of highs and lows, which temporarily alter our perceptions and priorities without our awareness.
 Sex, therefore, leads not to lasting contentment, but rather to recurring dissatisfaction and even addictions, both of which can bring out the worst in us.
 This is the way humankind currently uses its reproductive force, and according to the readings, it constitutes 'misuse.'1 In short, we unwittingly generate the recurring thought patterns of selfishness and scarcity that shape our world.

 The other way to use sex is to learn to soothe the fundamental, animal impulse behind procreation.
 According to Cayce, our Creator intended us to exchange our life force energy for a higher end - one that is equally creative, but does not necessarily lead to physical birth.
 The readings interpreting Revelation insist that desire has limitless potential when harnessed.
 One way to harness it is to tap a hidden synergy between partners by exchanging life force energy generously without 'the carnal reaction,' or orgasm.